COVID-19 STIMULUS PACKAGE: WHAT, WHEN, HOW

-The federal government is providing temporary cash flow support to small and medium businesses that employ staff during the COVID-19–led economic downturn.
+The federal government provided temporary cash flow support to small and medium businesses that employed staff during the COVID-19–led economic downturn.

-According to the government, this measure will be done through two sets of cash flow boosts—delivered from 28 April 2020 to support employers to retain employees.
+According to the government, this measure was conducted through two sets of cash flow boosts—delivered from 28 April 2020, to support employers to retain employees.

-Through the Australian Taxation Office (ATO), the Government will provide tax-free cash flow boosts of between $20,000 and $100,000 to eligible businesses, delivered through credits in the activity statement system, when eligible businesses lodge their activity statements.
+Through the Australian Taxation Office (ATO), the government provided tax-free cash flow boosts of between $20,000 and $100,000 to eligible businesses, delivered through credits in the activity statement system, when eligible businesses lodged their activity statements.

 There are several parameters surrounding eligibility of businesses and types of payments.
 More information on this can be found here.

-One other thing to note is that there’s no need to apply for this—the cash flow boosts will be delivered when eligible businesses lodge their activity statements.
-The cash flow boost is a tax free payment to employers and is automatically calculated by the Australian Taxation Office.
+One other thing to note is that there was no need to apply for this—the cash flow boosts were to be delivered when eligible businesses lodged their activity statements.
+The cash flow boosts were tax-free payments to employers automatically calculated by the ATO.